Bikeman868/RestDB/README.md

 ### Page Size
 The most important consideration is the choice of page size.
-The architecture of RestDB has an ACID page store at the bottom and tables, indexes, procedures etc are all layered on top.
+The architecture of RestDB has an ACID page store at the bottom and tables, indexes, procedures etc are all layered on top, so everything is stored in pages.

 All data files in a file set must have the same page size and the page size can ony be changed by rwriting the whole file set (ie full backup and restore).
 Data is read/written to the file set in Page Size chunks.
+All database objects in the same file set must use the same page size.

-This means that if you only change a few bytes the whole page will be read, updated and written back.
+Because data is read, written and and cached in pages, if you only change a few bytes the whole page will be read, updated and written back.
 Having said that there is a very sophisticated mechanism to cache pages and group updates by page to minimize the amount of disk operations required.

 Database objects like tables, indexes etc must be contained within a single file set (which can span multiple files).
 You can create as many file sets as you need,